Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average days below previous high over 5 years of Comcast is 257 days, which is higher, thus worse compared to the benchmark SPY (123 days) in the same period.
+• The average time in days below previous high water mark over 5 years of Comcast is 299 days, which is higher, thus worse compared to the benchmark SPY (123 days) in the same period.

-• During the last 3 years, the average time in days below previous high water mark is 378 days, which is greater, thus worse than the value of 177 days from the benchmark.
+• Compared with SPY (178 days) in the period of the last 3 years, the average time in days below previous high water mark of 361 days is higher, thus worse.

 Performance (YTD)